As a child growing up, I remember my father constantly eating Ramen Noodles in a Styrofoam cup.

 Investing in Your 20s Isn’t Cool, It’s a Must

-I write this because if you are in your 20s, I know you’re thinking the exact same thing.
+I write this because if you are in your 20s, I know you’re thinking the exact same thing, even if it’s just how to invest with 100 dollars.
 What’s the point of investing?
 What’s the point of saving?
 What’s the point of even thinking about retirement?

 Here’s one thing I know, you don’t want to be eating Ramen Noodles for dinner for the rest of your life.
 It might be good every once in a while, but I promise you, you get sick and tired of it.

 So, why is it so important to start investing early in your 20s?

 Most young people just don’t get it.
 They think they have plenty of time to start thinking about retirement.
 While, yes that’s true, what most don’t understand or appreciate is that the sooner you start, the easier it is.